Afghanistan

 The largest group of asylum seekers in 2022 were Afghans, with a total of 7,054 applicants.
 Out of them, 19% were granted asylum at first instance, while 79% received temporary admission.[1]

-Due to the events in Afghanistan in the second half of 2021,[2] the SEM did not enforce deportations as of April 2022.[3]
+Due to the events in Afghanistan in the second half of 2021,[2] the SEM did not enforce deportations from April 2022.[3]
 On 15 February 2022, the SEM released a report on the potential risk profiles for being targeted by the Taliban.[4]
 Anyone who is persecuted in a way that is relevant under refugee law is granted asylum.
 Those who do not meet these requirements are usually granted temporary admission.
 If there is an application for re-examination or if the case is pending before the Federal Administrative Court, the SEM generally orders temporary admission.
+In November 2022, the Federal Administrative Court issued a detailed judgment that assesses the current situation of women and girls in Afghanistan, concluding that they face heavy and pervasive discrimination based on their gender.
+[5]

 Türkiye